Test Details Regarding HOBET

 - Written Expression (English Language Usage)

 This content area tests one’s conceptual foundation of the English Language.
-English grammar, spellings, pluralization and punctuation constitute the HOBET testing areas of this section.
-The students can expect 20% of the HOBET questions to belong to this section.
-The individual sub-content areas of this HOBET testing area are detailed out as follows:
+English grammar, spellings, pluralization and punctuation constitute the important areas of this section.
+The students can expect 20% of the questions to belong to this section.
+The individual sub-content areas are detailed as follows: